edstott/EEE1labs/ADC/Part2/Section1.md

 - [ ] Build the inverting amplifier and check the output waveform

-## Single supply Inverting amplifier
+## Single Supply Inverting Amplifier

 The original inverting amplifier circuit does not work correctly and the lower part of the output signal is missing.
 The reason is that the opamp can't produce an output lower than the negative power supply (V− pin), which is 0V in this circuit.